 - Stress Control is run by either a cognitive-behavioural therapist or a clinical psychologist.

-Stress Control is a six session class for people who want to learn some great ways to control common problems such as worry, low mood, panic, poor sleep, burnout, loss of confidence or low self-esteem (in other words, ‘stress’).
-It was devised by Dr. Jim White over 30 years ago and is now used across the world.
+- It is for people who want to learn some great ways to control common problems such as anxiety, depression, panic, poor sleep, burnout, loss of confidence or low self-esteem (in other words, ‘stress’)

 Week 1: Information about stress

 You will find out what stress is and what it is not, the main signs, the vicious circles that keep it alive and how Stress Control works.
 We will show you a video of people talking about how stress affects them.

 We get down to tackling stress in this session.
 You will learn how your body signs feed stress.
 We look at why we get stressed and how the body reacts to it.
 You will learn three skills - breathing retraining, exercise and progressive relaxation and look at caffeine.